alicegp/Projeto-Spotify-Charts-VED/README.md

 Nowadays, Spotify publishes on www.spotifycharts.com a ranking with the 200 most played songs of their catalog in many countries.
 There, you can access historical data, that – depending on the country – has been registered since January 1, 2017.

-The data was collected using Web Scraping with Python and the data visualizations were all built using R.
+The data was collected using Web Scraping with Python and the visualizations were all built using R.

 Map, time series and table visualizations are being provided.